Memory Caring.

 Additions like these can help ensure the safety of all residents.

-Convenience- Memory loss isn’t the only issue that seniors face.
+Convenience – Memory loss isn’t the only issue that seniors face.
 Many also require regular medical appointments.
-A good memory care center will offer plenty of in-house services.
-This is especially helpful for memory loss patients who thrive in environments they are already familiar with.
+A respected memory care center will offer plenty of in-house services.
+This is especially helpful for memory loss residents who thrive in environments they are already familiar with.
 For medical treatments requiring more individualized care, they should offer transportation to medical appointments along with staff support.

-Specialized Staff - The field of medicine is so vast, that personnel tend to train in very specific areas so they can specialize in them.
+Specialized Staff – The field of medicine is so vast, that personnel tend to train in very specific areas so they can specialize in them.
 For example, a geriatrician is a doctor that specializes in the care of older adults.
-The staff at your San Francisco memory care community should also receive special training so they understand the best ways to care for their patients.
-Using specialized staff and having a smaller ratio of staff to residents is the hallmark of a good memory care community.
+The staff at your San Francisco memory care community should also receive special training so they understand the best ways to care for residents.
+Using specialized staff and having a smaller ratio of staff-to-residents is the hallmark of a good memory care community.

-Unique Design Features -Many senior living facilities have an institutional feel to them.
+Unique Design Features –Many senior living communities have an institutional feel to them.
 It can be difficult to navigate through the halls because everything looks alike.
-A residential memory care space will instead showcase features like wide, color-coded hallways.
+A residential memory care space will instead showcase features like wide hallways with distinct areas such as a sunroom, murals, and a fish tank.
 The layout is designed to be easily navigable even for patients who become easily disoriented.

-Memory Enriching Activities - It’s important for all seniors to stay both mentally and physically active.
-For memory care patients, in particular, it’s important to stick to a routine.
-Participating in daily activities that focus on memory enrichment can be hugely beneficial to a patient’s quality of life, and can help preserve cognitive function that might otherwise be lost.
+Memory Enriching Activities – It’s important for all seniors to stay both mentally and physically active.
+For memory care residents, in particular, it’s important to stick to a routine.
+Participating in daily activities that focus on memory enrichment can be hugely beneficial to a resident’s quality of life, while helping preserve cognitive function that might otherwise be lost.

 Peace of mind, for both memory care patients and their families, is the most significant advantage in being in a memory care community.
 It offers exclusive and focused services that no other organization does, with staff and resources expressly committed to working with an often unusual and unpredictable condition.